Things you can buy:

 Now, before I conclude this essay, I would like to quickly bring up one more topic.

-My view focuses on the center of the dark rift, not the galactic equator, although again, these two things are very close to each other.
-But more importantly, my view focuses on what will happen on that day over the Maya, not what will happen over a long period of time.
-Please consider the fact that no one can ever look up into the sky and see the galactic equator for it is as invisible as the equator of the earth.
-Both are precisely located by scientists yet both are imaginary lines.
-It is important to note that the Maya could look up into the sky at certain times and actually see the dark rift with their naked eyes and this makes the astronomy useful for their metaphorical folklore.
-I think this is an essential point in understanding 2012.
-The idea that the Maya restart their calendar because of the combination of the triple rebirth of the sun and this unique configuration of the sacred tree is to the best of my knowledge, original with me.
+My approach focuses on the center of the dark rift, not the galactic equator, although again, these two things are very close to each other.
+But more importantly, my view focuses on what will happen on that day over the Maya, not what will happen over a long period of time for people all around the world.
+Also, please consider the fact that no one can ever look up into the sky and see the galactic equator for it is as invisible as the equator of the earth.
+Both equators are precisely located by scientists yet both are just imaginary lines.
+It is important to note that the Maya could look up into the sky without a telescope and frequently see the stunning center region of the Milky Way with the dark rift and this makes this astronomy useful for their metaphorical folklore.
+And it is also important to note that before dawn and after sunset, they will be able to see significant parts of the sacred tree on that special day in 2012.
+I think that what the Maya could see with their eyes is an essential point in understanding 2012.
+The idea that the Maya restart their calendar because of the combination of the triple rebirth of the sun and this special configuration of the sacred tree is to the best of my knowledge, original with me.
 While other people are aware of the solar rebirths and the sacred tree in general, to my knowledge no one has connected them to 2012 like I have.

 Conclusion

 Well, that concludes this essay.
 If you were looking for a clear, quick and easy way to understanding why the Maya picked the winter solstice of 2012, I hope you found it here.
-It is the way the actual astronomy fits like a glove with the Maya calendar and their metaphor of transformation and rebirth via the triple rebirth of the sun that makes the astronomy of 2012 so interesting to me.
-But of course this leads us to a very big question: what are the Maya trying to tell us?
+The way the actual astronomy fits like a glove with the Maya calendar and the metaphor of transformation and rebirth via the triple rebirth of the sun are what make the astronomy of 2012 so interesting to me.
+But of course this leads us to a very big question: What are the Maya trying to tell us?
 What does this metaphor actually mean?

 So while I am concluding this essay, I hope that I have inspired you to take a deeper look into both the actual astronomy of 2012 and the timeless metaphorical message that the Maya are offering us.
-I dive deeply into this quesiton with my essay Mystical 2012.
+In my book, Mystical 2012, I dive deeply into the timeless metaphorical message that the Maya are offering us and I hope that I have inspired you to take a deeper look into this fascinating subject.
 What I offer in this regard is, of course, just my opinion.
 But I have worked very hard full-time for several years to formulate an opinion that is based on facts that come from the Maya themselves.
-For example, in that essay, I present my idea that the message of 2012 is mystical in nature and this comes from consideration of the often overlooked psychedelic rituals of the Maya.
+For example, in my book, I present my idea that the message of 2012 is mystical in nature and this comes from consideration of the often-overlooked psychedelic rituals of the Maya.
 In a similar way, I try to make sure that all my opinions are built upon solid, relevant facts.
 I think that this approach has a reasonable chance of developing a pretty good understanding of the Maya's message of 2012.

 Well, thanks for reading my essay!
 Have a great day!